dgellerup/laminar/README.md

 *Special thanks to Jim Fan for relinquishing the name "laminar" to me on pypi.org.
 Much appreciated, Jim!*

 # laminar
-__Laminar seeks to take most of the effort out of parallel processing in Python by providing user-friendly parallelization functionality.__
+__Laminar seeks to take most of the hassle out of parallel processing in Python by providing user-friendly parallelization functionality.__

 __Module Functions__
 results = laminar.iter_flow(my_function, my_iterable)